 Additionally, Laura has been facilitating song writing workshops as an Artist in the Classroom through the Vancouver Biennale's Big Ideas program and ArtStarts.
 This season found Laura leading cross-curricular student projects in Vancouver, Port Moody, and most excitingly, India and Nepal.
 With theatre puppet artist, Maggie Winston, she co-led the latter project, Trash Talk Recycled with three Vancouver schools and 7 classes in Kathmandu and Rishikesh, India.
 Together, and in penpal relationship with each other, these students explored the concept of trash in their minds and in their environment, considering more generous alternatives to trash talk and behavior.
 Then, they presented their discoveries in original songs and skits that they performed with instruments and puppets they repurposed from trash.
 Stories and images from her adventures in Asia are documented here: Chilled Clarity

-Wearing a different hat, Laura has recently completed her first novel, Mosquito Chronicles, and has begun work on Found, a new collection of short stories.
-She has also recently been published in Squat magazine, writing about witnessing her first home birth , and in Cure magazine, in an article she wrote about her father's experience surviving breast cancer.
+Laura's own creative work has recently focused on recording multi-track alto flute music, designed for yoga and mediation.
+Also, since completing her first novel, Mosquito Chronicles, she has been working on Found, a new collection of short stories.
+She has also recently been published in Squat magazine, writing about witnessing her first home birth , and in Cure magazine, with an article she wrote about her father's experience surviving breast cancer.